unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 Maybe the simplest sunshine hour prediction we can easily do is: Tomorrow we will have the same number of sunshine hours as today.
 (sounds very naive, but for many observables such as temperature this is already a fairly good predictor)

-> ## Excercise: Create a baseline and plot it against the true labels
+> ## Exercise: Create a baseline and plot it against the true labels
 > Create the same type of scatter plot as before, but now comparing the sunshine hours in Basel today vs. the sunshine hours in Basel tomorrow.
 > Also calculate the RMSE for the baseline prediction.
 Hint: you can use:
 <!--cce:skip-->